 You can even base your new site template on another template you created earlier to streamline your workflow even more!

 Customizing the contents of a Site Template

-To customize your site template, simply navigate to its dashboard panel and make changes.
+To customize your site template, simply navigate to its dashboard panel and make the changes you need.
 You can create new posts, pages, activate plugins and change the active theme.
 You can even go to the Customizer and change all sorts of customization options.

-All of that data will be copied over when a costumer creates a new site based off that Site Template.
+All of that data will be copied over when a customer creates a new site based on that Site Template.

 Using Site Templates